-Under the Basel III Capital Regulations, banks are required to maintain a minimum Pillar 1 Capital (Tier-I + Tier-II) to Risk-weighted Assets Ratio (CRAR) of 9% on an on-going basis (other than capital conservation buffer and countercyclical capital buffer etc.) Besides these minimum capital requirements, Basel III also provides for creation of capital conservation buffer (CCB).
-The CCB requirements are being implemented from March 31, 2016 in phases (i.e. 0.625% every year from March 2016 to March 2019 towards Capital Conservation Buffer) and are to be fully implemented by March 31, 2019 to the extent of 2.5% of Risk weighted Assets.
-The total regulatory capital fund under Basel- III norms will consist of the sum of the following categories and banks are required to maintain 11.5% of Risk Weighted Assets (9% + 2.5%) by March 2019 with the phase in requirements under CCB from 2016.
+Under the Basel III Capital Regulations, banks are required to maintain a minimum Pillar 1 Capital (Tier-I + Tier-II) to Risk-weighted Assets Ratio (CRAR) of 9% on an on-going basis.
+Besides these minimum capital requirements, Basel III also provides for creation of capital conservation buffer (CCB) and countercyclical capital buffer (CCCB).
+At present, RBI mandates for CCB @ 2.5% of Risk Weighted Assets to be maintained at 0.625% every year starting March 2016.
+Accordingly, the total regulatory capital funds under Basel- III norms will consist of the sum of the following categories and banks are required to maintain 11.5% of Risk Weighted Assets (9% + 2.5%) by March 2019.